Eskimo Nell (film)

-Eskimo Nell, also known as The Ballad of Eskimo Nell and as The Sexy Saga of Naughty Nell and Big Dick, is a 1975 British sex comedy film directed by Martin Campbell and produced by Stanley Long.
-Though inspired by "The Ballad of Eskimo Nell", the movie owes little to the original bawdy song.
+Eskimo Nell (also known as The Ballad of Eskimo Nell and The Sexy Saga of Naughty Nell and Big Dick), is a 1975 British satirical comedy film directed by Martin Campbell and starring Roy Kinnear, Anna Quayle, Katy Manning, Christopher Timothy.
+It was produced by Stanley Long, who was mainly known for his sexploitation films.
+Though inspired by "The Ballad of Eskimo Nell", the film owes little to the original bawdy song and features little nudity, instead following a metafictional narrative about the various attempts to produce a movie based on "Eskimo Nell".

+Long called it "my definitive statement about the sex films", maintaining it was drawn from his own experiences working in the British film industry.
+Several characters in the film are based on real industry figures.

 Plot

-Budding film director Dennis Morrison (Michael Armstrong), producer Clive Potter (Terence Edmond), and screenwriter Harris Tweedle (Christopher Timothy) are hired by seedy erotic film producer Benny U. Murdoch (Roy Kinnear) to make a dirty movie based on the poem "The Ballad of Eskimo Nell".
-However they run into difficulty when each of the production's backers want a completely different style of film made.
-Then Murdoch makes off with the money and the three have to produce four different versions of the movie to keep everybody happy - a gay Western, a hardcore porno, a Kung Fu-style musical, and a wholesome family production.
+Budding film director Dennis Morrison, producer Clive Potter, and screenwriter Harris Tweedle are hired by seedy erotic film producer Benny U. Murdoch to make a sexy movie based on the poem "The Ballad of Eskimo Nell".
+However, they run into difficulty when each of the production's backers want a completely different style of film made.
+Then, Murdoch makes off with the money, and the three have to produce four different versions of the movie to keep everybody happy – a gay Western, a hardcore porno, a Kung Fu-style musical, and a wholesome family production.